SioKCronin/Hindsight-Experience-Replay/README.md

 # HER Variations

-My goal is to explore combinations of HER with other RL algorithms.
+OpenAI's Mar 2018 request for research highlighted the research trajectory of combining HER with other advances in RL.
+The goal of HER Variations is to explore these possibilities.

 ## Combinations